nLab

 Modeling substructural logic

-We can model logic using a ternary frame with a “forcing” or “satisfaction” relation between points of A and formulas.
-We begin by assigning to each atomic formula? a set of points of A which satisfy it.
-If A has a partial order, as above, then we ask each of these sets to be up-closed.
+We can model logic using a ternary frame with a “forcing” or “satisfaction” relation between points of AA and formulas.
+We begin by assigning to each atomic formula? a set of points of AA which satisfy it.
+If AA has a partial order, as above, then we ask each of these sets to be up-closed.

-The logic obtained thereby will generally be substructural: it need not satisfy the structural rules like weakening, contraction, or even exchange.
+The logic obtained thereby will generally be substructural: it need not satisfy the structural rules like weakening, contraction, exchange or even associativity and unit for the tensor product.
 On this page, we have used the notation for substructural connectives from linear logic.

 Additional structure